Massage therapy can have many medical benefits. It can relieve muscle tension, improve circulation, and help with pain relief, stress, and anxiety.

-If you and your spouse each have health insurance through an employer, you may be able to claim under both your health insurance plan and your partner’s.
-You can use coordination of benefits to claim under both policies.
-In cases where massage therapy would be covered, this would allow you to get the maximum from both plans, which could double your coverage.
+If you and your spouse each have health insurance through an employer, you may be able to claim under both of your insurance plans using coordination of benefits.
+If massage therapy would be covered, you could get the maximum from both plans, thus doubling your coverage.

-- If your health insurance does not cover massages, but you have a health savings account (HSA), you may be able to use it to cover massage costs, if your massage qualifies as medically necessary.
-Learn more about HSAs and flexible spending accounts (FSAs) here.
+- If you have a health savings account (HSA), you may be able to use it to cover massage costs if it qualifies as medically necessary.
+Learn more about HSAs and flexible spending accounts (FSAs).

 - Contact local massage schools to see whether they offer massages at a discount.

-- Ask for discounts or membership options where you get your massage services.
+- Ask for discounts where you get your massage services.

 The Bottom Line

-Health insurance may provide coverage for massages that are medically necessary or prescribed by your health management organization (HMO).
+Health insurance may provide coverage for massages that are medically necessary or prescribed by your health provider.
 But even when health insurance covers massage, there may be a limit or maximum amount payable during a policy term.

-Before getting a massage, check with your insurance company to determine if it is covered.
-If not covered as a “massage,” find out if there is coverage for physiotherapy, from chiropractors or other related specialists, and discuss these options with your doctor.
-If your physician prescribes massage therapy as part of a treatment plan, that may allow you to claim it on your health insurance.
+Before getting a massage, check with your insurer to determine whether it is covered.
+If not covered as a “massage,” find out whether there is coverage for physiotherapy, from chiropractors or other related specialists.